 A Doubter's Guide to Jesus

-After two millennia of spiritual devotion and more than two centuries of modern critical research, we still cannot fit Jesus into a box.
-He is destined to stretch our imaginations, confront our beliefs, and challenge our lifestyles for many years to come.
+After two millennia of spiritual devotion and more than two centuries of modern critical research, we still cannot fit Jesus into a box—and this is as challenging as it is deeply compelling.

 About the Author